Sunday, January 11, 2026

 Now that we're deeply nesting within the continuum referred to as "the 21st century," with its deep fake images receding into the darkest corners of a world wide web having taken on a life of its own, we are at least mentally equipped enough that we might recognize such an image as being itself fabricated from any variety of source images, rendering the final form of it in some manner to be counterfeit.
 Yet is not that the very precinct of art itself?
 If we assume that the word art may serve as the prefix for artifice and everything "artificial," then yes, but when we lean back and relax on the thought that beautiful artworks, from abstract sculptures carved out of marble to vivid paintings which reflect through light startling images to our eyes, we do get a sense of the inherit value in such contrivances.
 The image below should hardly be thought of as "counterfeit," considering there remains no real precedent to which it stays attached, at least not one which could effectively substitute it.

-From a a teaspoon of spilled water on a stainless steel countertop to the above image, I am here to trace the random lineage of appearance and its endless forms of similitude.
-Right off the bat I should introduce the above image as having resulted from my uploading a source image (the photograph I snapped of our stainless steel kitchen table top with some water spilled on it you see at the very bottom of this post) into an online free photo editor (befunky, my random choice of freely available and easy to use photo editors) and messing with the brightness / contrast / colors until achieving a darker and more interesting look.
+From a teaspoon of spilled water on a countertop to the above image, I am here to trace the random lineage of appearance and its endless forms of similitude.
+Right off the bat I should introduce the above image as having resulted from my uploading a source image (the photograph I snapped of our friend's kitchen counter top with some water spilled on it you see at the very bottom of this post) into an online free photo editor (befunky, my random choice of freely available and easy to use photo editors) and messing with the brightness / contrast / colors until achieving a darker and more interesting look.
 Then I uploaded that resulting image (a .jpg) into Deep Dream Generator and after pairing it with a separate image and making some minor adjustments, the image morphed into several different forms (see two of them below), made possible by my switching out some of the "style" images in DDG for experimentation, until it resulted in the top three iterations you see posted here.

 Tuesday, November 12, 2019